-Banks and Gingrich (2006: 2) use the term neonationalism for the "re-emergence of nationalism under different global and transnational conditions".
+Banks and Gingrich (2006, 2) use the term neo-nationalism for the 'reemergence of nationalism under different global and transnational conditions'.
 Parliamentary neo-nationalists in Europe tend to be opposed to immigration and the EU and to argue for differentialist racism.
 They embrace strong leadership and cultural populism.
-Much "neo-nationalist rhetoric is sufficiently pragmatic to accept that blood-based homogeneity can never define the boundaries of the national, let alone the state, and seeks instead to generate an argument based upon historical association. [...] 'cultural fundamentalism' [...] has often come to replace race in the discourse of neo-nationalists. [...]
-[Neo-nationalism is] an essentialist and seclusive reaction against the current phase of globalisation [...] [that] primarily relates to 'culture'" (Banks/Gingrich 2006: 9, 15, 17).
+Much - neo-nationalist rhetoric is sufficiently pragmatic to accept that bloodbased homogeneity can never define the boundaries of the national, let alone the state, and seeks instead to generate an argument based upon historical association [...] 'cultural fundamentalism' [...] has often come to replace race in the discourse of neo-nationalists. [...]
+[Neonationalism is] an essentialist and seclusive reaction against the current phase of globalization [...] [that] primarily relates to 'culture'.
+(Banks and Gingrich 2006, 9, 15, 17)

 Ajanovic, Mayer and Sauer (2015, 2016)'s analysis of right-wing extremist discourses in Austria confirms the existence of a neo-racism that takes on a cultural form.
-Such ideological discourses tend in Austria to have a strong anti-Muslim orientation.
+In Austria such ideological discourses tend to have a strong anti-Muslim orientation.
 A negative difference between Austrians and Muslims is proclaimed.
 Muslims and immigrants are said to cause social problems and cultural decline.
-The authors document ideological arguments for keeping social spaces (schools, religious space, public space, kindergartens, transportation, work places, local spaces, etc.) free from what is perceived as foreign influences.
-Political ethno-pluralism is the political conclusion drawn from such discourses: The implication of this ideology is Austria should close its borders for migrants, oppose a multicultural society, and that, if at all, only assimilated migrants are acceptable.
+The authors document ideological arguments for keeping social spaces (schools, religious space, public space, kindergartens, transportation, work places, local spaces, and so on) free from what is perceived as foreign influence.
+Political ethno-pluralism is the political conclusion drawn from such discourses: The implication of this ideology is Austria should close its borders for migrants, oppose a multicultural society, and that, if any at all, only assimilated migrants are acceptable.

 Immanuel Wallerstein argues that racism and sexism are necessary elements of capitalism.
-Racism and xenophobia are in capitalism strategies to "minimize the costs of production" and to "minimize the costs of political disruption (hence minimize - not eliminate, because one cannot eliminate - the protests of the labour force)" (Balibar/Wallerstein 1991: 33).
-Sexism would invent houseworkers and assert they are "not 'working', merely 'keeping house'" (35).
-Housework not just reproduced labour-power, but is also an "indirect subsidy to the employers of the wage labourers in these households" (34).
+Racism and xenophobia are strategies in capitalism to 'minimize the costs of production' and to 'minimize the costs of political disruption (hence minimize - not eliminate, because one cannot eliminate - the protests of the labour force)' (Balibar and Wallerstein 1991, 33).
+Sexism invents houseworkers and asserts they are 'not 'working', merely 'keeping house' (35).
+Housework is not just reproduced labour-power, but is also an 'indirect subsidy to the employers of the wage labourers in these households' (34).
 The connection of sexism and (new) racism in capitalism is that they are both anti-universalist ideologies that legitimate low- and no-wage labour and discrimination.

-Given the concepts of ideology and nationalist ideology, we can next have a short look at how the Freedom Party of Austria (FPÖ) has made and advanced a particular form of Austrian nationalism that has turned it measured in election results into Europe's most successful far-right parliamentary party.
+Given the concepts of ideology and nationalist ideology, we can next have a short look at how the Freedom Party of Austria (FPÖ) has made and advanced a particular form of Austrian nationalism that has turned it - measured in election results - into Europe's most successful far-right parliamentary party.

-4. The Freedom Party of Austria's History and Ideology
+8.4.
+The Freedom Party of Austria's History and Ideology